03kyber/SOM2k25/README.md

 cool shell scripts,
-made so I can take work home
+made so I can work on this from home